 We Are Here to Help You

 Your teenage years are particularly stressful because you are trapped in the middle of childhood and adulthood.
-On the one hand you are asked to behave like an adult but in most cases you are not entitled to the corresponding privileges that come with adulthood.
+On one hand you are asked to behave like an adult but in most cases you are not entitled to the corresponding privileges that come with adulthood.
 You are asked to behave like a grown up while simultaneously being treated like a child.
-It can be frustrating and invalidating and difficult to get your needs met when you are asked to give so much and yet it feels that you receive so little in return.
+It can be frustrating, invalidating, and difficult to get your needs met when you are asked to give so much and yet it feels that you receive so little in return.

 How We Can Help

 At Adolescent Growth, we specialize in Residential Treatment for males and females aged twelve to seventeen who are struggling with Eating disorders, Mental Health Issues, Substance Abuse, or Co-Occurring Disorders.
 You may feel angry at your parents, hurt by your teachers, or betrayed by your peers.
 Most of all you feel different from everyone else around you.
 Maybe you have been thinking it’s time for a change.

 “When I first went into Adolescent Growth, I was 17 years old, smoking weed, doing ecstasy more than once a week whenever I went partying, ditching school, sneaking out all week long just to go out to the park and have fun with my friends and drink, I knew what I was doing was bad, but there was no one stopping me.
 My parents had no idea what I was doing, they just thought I was anti-social because whenever they were home I locked myself into my room and never wanted to talk to them.
 I was in a very bad place using drugs and alcohol to cover up a bigger problem.
 But with the help of Anna, who was my main therapist, I was able to open up and find out exactly why I was unhappy and were able to work on my problems.